jacobscorner/RoomWatcher/README.md

 ![B](EventFlowDiagram.jpg?raw=true "Eventflow diagram")

 * js client is built with html and raw js.
-* signarlr-hub(server) has been implemented with components top down as listed below
+* signarlr-hub(server) has been implemented with components top down as listed below.
+Service
     - Hub/ controller(DoorHub.cs)
         * receives events and delegates to Service layer
         * returns messages and serialized data objects back to clients asynchronously.